oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

 You want to run a script in a CDB including all PDBs.

+1. Remain in the *yellow* terminal.

-1. The Oracle home contains a program that can execute scripts in a CDB.
+2. The Oracle home contains a program that can execute scripts in a CDB.
 Explore the options of *catcon.pl*.

     ```
     <copy>